Saves of low shots from 9 meters

 The most important things about the step to the side saving technique are:

-• If the shot is coming to goalkeeper’s left side, then the push off has to be from goalkeeper’s right leg!
-At the same time left leg is making side step towards the ball, and it’s making external rotation of the thigh, so the foot would be positioned properly for the low save.
+From the basic stance, the goalkeeper makes a step to the side where the shot is coming.
+If the shot is coming to the goalkeeper’s left side, then the push off has to be from the goalkeeper’s right leg.
+At the same time, the left leg makes a side step toward the ball with external rotation of the thigh, so the foot is positioned properly for the low save.

 Pin it for later! ⤵️